Pechino Express: Season 9: Pechino Express - La rotta dei sultani (2022)

 Dubai, final destination of season 9.

-Season 9 of Pechino Express was presented by Costantino della Gherardesca together with Enzo Miccio and was broadcast on Sky Uno and Now from March 10, 2022 to May 12, 2022.
-The subtitle of the season was La rotta dei sultani (The route of the sultans) and the route started at the Uçhisar castle in Turkey, and finished at the Grand Hotel in Dubai, United Arab Emirates, going across Turkey, Uzbekistan, Jordan and the United Arab Emirates.
+Season 9 of Pechino Express was presented by Costantino della Gherardesca together with Enzo Miccio and was broadcast for the first time on Sky Uno and Now from March 10 to May 12, 2022.
+The subtitle of the season was La rotta dei sultani (The route of the sultans) and the route started in Turkey, at the Uçhisar castle, and continued through Uzbekistan, Jordan and the United Arab Emirates, finishing at the Grand Hotel in Dubai.
 The winners of the season were TV presenter Victoria Cabello and her friend Paride Vitale, I pazzeschi (The incredible).